S9 - Logo - Mark

 2 Prioritize High Performance

-We aim to extend the longevity of our homes by understanding and implementing good building science practices by investing in the building shell, windows, etc.
+We work to increase durability and comfort while lowering the annual operational energy of our homes by investing in the building shell, windows, and mechanical systems.

 3 Catch and Store Energy